mfisher87/mfisher87.github.io/content/my-work/projects/sea-ice-index/index.md

 ---
 title: "NSIDC Sea Ice Index"
-description: "Changes in Arctic and Antarctic sea ice"
+subtitle: "Changes in Arctic and Antarctic sea ice"
 ---

 ![A sample data visualization from the Sea Ice Index dataset](sea-ice-concentration.png)